bepolytech/ULBDiscordBot/README.md

 # ULBDiscordBot

-This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake) to make a registration system for ULB servers.
+This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake) to make a registration system for ULB discord servers.

-The bot verifies that a user is a ULB student by verifying their ULB email adress using a one-time generated token sent to their email adress.
-It then gives them the role and adds thair Discord user ID and ULB email adress to a database.
+The bot checks that a user is a ULB student by verifying their ULB email adress using a one-time generated token sent to their email adress.
+It then gives them the role and adds their Discord user ID and ULB email adress to a database.
 The user will is then automatically verified on every server that the bot is running.
-The bot also has a rename functionality, names are extracted from the email adress.
+The bot also has a rename functionality (optional, per server), names are extracted from the email adress.

+# ➕ Add the bot to your server

+If you own a ulb-related discord server, you can add our bot to your server in order to use to already registered users.
+In this case, please refere to the [ulb tutorial](./TUTO%20BOT%20DISCORD%20ULB.md).

+# 🪛 Host your own version

+The following sections contains all the information to install and host your own version of the bot (with your own registered servers/users list).

 ## 📥 Installation

 ### Install without docker

 > preferably with Linux
 ```bash
 git clone https://github.com/bepolytech/ULBDiscordBot.git